isomerpages/nlb-reference/_business-management/Continuous Learning.md

 Growth Tribe.
 (2021, September 30).
 Continuous, Lifelong Learning is the Future of Work. [https://www.youtube.com/watch?v=yHSL3mGM-4A](https://www.youtube.com/watch?v=yHSL3mGM-4A)
 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yHSL3mGM-4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yHSL3mGM-4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 <h3><font style="color:#4372d6;">Podcasts</font></h3>
 <b><font style="color:#4372d6;">Building a Learning Culture that Drives Business Forward</font></b>
 <br>
 Learning itself is a fundamental skill.
 It can even happen through social interactions and conversations.
 The building blocks of learning include setting goals, enlisting others in the process, discussing what you are learning and obtaining feedback.
 This podcast discusses how individuals and organisations can build skills and create a learning culture.

-Smith, Matthew, & Elizabeth Young McNally.
+Smith, Matthew, &amp; Elizabeth Young McNally.
 (2021, April 16).
 Building a Learning Culture that Drives Business Forward.
 Retrieved 2022, October 6. [https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/building-a-learning-culture-that-drives-business-forward](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/building-a-learning-culture-that-drives-business-forward)

 <b><font style="color:#4372d6;">Curiosity and the Case for Lifelong Learning</font></b><br>
 The journey is more important than the destination when it comes to upskilling.
 The focus should not be on the job you are doing now but on the job you will do in the future.
 In this podcast, Professor Sameer Hasija, Dean of INSEAD’s Executive Education, shares his thoughts on the importance of lifelong learning and why having a curious mindset is key.

 INSEAD Executive Podcasts.
 (2022, September 8).
 Curiosity and the Case for Lifelong Learning.
-Retrieved 2022, October 6. [https://open.spotify.com/episode/5aFGfGvQZdkw3tRcC0IXR8?si=9EAXpfVeQeSDN26h5tMHFw&nd=1 ](https://open.spotify.com/episode/5aFGfGvQZdkw3tRcC0IXR8?si=9EAXpfVeQeSDN26h5tMHFw&nd=1 )
+Retrieved 2022, October 6. [https://open.spotify.com/episode/5aFGfGvQZdkw3tRcC0IXR8?si=9EAXpfVeQeSDN26h5tMHFw&amp;nd=1 ](https://open.spotify.com/episode/5aFGfGvQZdkw3tRcC0IXR8?si=9EAXpfVeQeSDN26h5tMHFw&amp;nd=1 )
 <br>
 <br>
 <br>